Utah Jazz: 2022–present: Arrival of Lauri Markkanen

 The Jazz finished the 2022–23 season 37–45 and failed to qualify for the NBA playoffs.
 At the conclusion of the season, Lauri Markkanen received the NBA Most Improved Player Award.

 The Utah Jazz, led by Markkanen, finished the next season 31–51, missing the playoffs once again.
 A highlight of the season was Keyonte George's appearance on the All-Rookie second team.
 The next season, Russell Westbrook was acquired and waived once again by the Jazz during the offseason.
 They also signed sharpshooting veteran Patty Mills.

+2024–25 saw the Jazz go 17–65, setting a new franchise worst, and became the final NBA team to lose 60 games or more in a single season.

+Despite their poor record, the Jazz would end up with the fifth pick in the 2025 NBA draft, using it to select Ace Bailey.
+On July 2, the Jazz signed for Walter Clayton Jr. alongside with Bailey.

+On February 3, 2026, the Jazz traded Walter Clayton Jr., Kyle Anderson, Taylor Hendricks, Georges Niang and three first-round draft picks and they acquired Memphis Grizzlies players for Jaren Jackson Jr., John Konchar, Jock Landale, and Vince Williams Jr.

+The 2025–26 season was a slight improvement from the year prior, as the Jazz went 22–60 with Markkanen only appearing in 42 games and Keyonte George breaking out to become a 20-point scorer.

+In the 2026 NBA Draft, the Jazz selected Darryn Peterson from the University of Kansas with the No. 2 overall pick, the highest draft selection in franchise history since Darrell Griffith was taken second overall in 1980.
+The 6-foot-5 guard averaged 20.2 points per game in his freshman season at Kansas and was selected after the Washington Wizards took AJ Dybantsa first overall.

+On July 1, 2026, the Jazz traded center Walker Kessler to the Los Angeles Lakers for unprotected first-round picks in 2031 and 2033 and first-round pick swaps in 2028 and 2030.
+Kessler, who had turned down a five-year, approximately $140 million extension from Utah, signed a four-year, $130 million contract with Los Angeles.

 Season-by-season record

 List of the last five seasons completed by the Jazz.
 For the full season-by-season history, see List of Utah Jazz seasons.